tacrp/Military-Conflict--Vietnam-SWEPs/weapon_list.md

 // This is every weapon in the files that is fully textured and animated and thus, can be made into useable SWEPs.

-[n] = Denotes the viewmodel is ingame but has severe visual issues [X] = Denotes the viewmodel has been fixed, compiled and is now ingame.
-Does not denote actual completeness {X} = Denotes the SWEP is complete.
-VM, WM, all features and stats are correct and ingame.
+[n] = Denotes the viewmodel is ingame but has severe visual issues [X] = Denotes the viewmodel is ingame and without severe visual issues.

 ## US/ARVN/ANZAC Weapons: